robertomorel/go-lang-graphql/README.md

 ### "N+1" Problematic
 When the Server creates many queries and SQL, one for each node that it brings.
-It´s a classic error in GraphQL
+It´s a classic error in GraphQL.

 To know more, click [here](https://gqlgen.com/reference/dataloaders/)

 ### Docs